Incremental Processing

 |---|---|---|

-FullRefresh | CREATE OR REPLACE TABLE ...
+full_refresh | CREATE OR REPLACE TABLE ...
 AS SELECT ... | Small tables, schema changes, initial loads |

-Incremental | INSERT INTO ...
+incremental | INSERT INTO ...
 SELECT ...
 WHERE ts > watermark | Append-only data with a reliable timestamp |

-Merge | MERGE INTO ...
+merge | MERGE INTO ...
 USING ...
 ON key WHEN MATCHED THEN UPDATE WHEN NOT MATCHED THEN INSERT | Mutable data with a unique key |

-TimeInterval | Per-partition INSERT OVERWRITE with @start_date/@end_date placeholders | Time-series data with partition-level reprocessing |
+time_interval | Per-partition INSERT OVERWRITE with @start_date/@end_date placeholders | Time-series data with partition-level reprocessing |

 Watermark-based incremental